steve-chavez/postgrest-starter-kit-wiki/Pushing-to-Production.md

 Let the process finish and check it's *green*.

 ## Adding data to migrations
-If you look at the `db/migrations/deploy/0000000001-initial.sql` file, you'll see only statements that will create all you entities, you will not see any statement that will add the actaul data in the tables that you currently have in your dev stack.
+If you look at the `db/migrations/deploy/0000000001-initial.sql` file, you'll see only statements that will create all your entities, you will not see any statement that will add the actual data in the tables that you currently have in your dev stack.
 For most of the data, this is true, however there are still some places where the data in the tables is more like a configuration than user generated data so it also needs to be reflected in a migration.
 Since it's impossible to know which is which, this will be a manual step, and also, this is only specific to the starter-kit example, your application might not have that kind of data.

 Create an empty migration
 ```